benmfox/PFTSleep/README.md

 For the `device` parameter, use "cpu" (slowest), GPU (e.g. "cuda:0"), or MPS ("mps" for Mac OS X).

 Prediction logits of shape [bs x 5 x 960] are outputted.
 Note that the model expects an 8 hour input and returns 960 class predictions for each 30 second sleep epoch within the 8 hours.
 If the sleep study is longer than 8 hours, stages after the 8 hour time point will not be predicted.
-If the sleep study is shorter than 8 hours, stages predicted after the true length of the study should be ignored.
+If the sleep study is shorter than 8 hours, stages predicted after the true length of the study should be ignored (despite the model outputted a size of 960).
 Please file an issue if this becomes a major problem and we can work on a solution.
 We are also working on models that will accept variable length input.

 To finally run the predictions on a single edf file or directory of edf files, give permissions to the shell script:
 ```